mherman22/CosekeQA/README.md

 - pull from origin to ensure your local repo is in sync with upstream. use `git pull origin branch-name`
 - push your changes using `git push origin branch-name`.
 - create a pull request and give it a proper description stating clearly the changes you have added.

+## New Fetures to add
+- Reporting section to handle date filters, name filters, print functionality, send to excel functionality.
+- fix some bugs

 ## Created By
 - [mherman22](https://github.com/mherman22)